SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. Can you think of reasons why would you want to inspect the message header before processing the data?
-2. What are some things that you should take into consideration when thinking of the data that you should include in message?
+2. What are some things that you should take into consideration when thinking of the data that you should include in the message?
    <details>
     <summary>⇟ Hint 🔦</summary>
     <i>Privacy and Security recommendation included in the <a href="https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#privacy-and-security">CloudEvents specification</a>. </i>